qasimio/Foldr/README.md

 - **Conflict-safe** — if a file with the same name already exists at the destination, FOLDR renames the incoming file (`photo_(1).jpg`, etc.) rather than overwriting.
 - **Undo anything** — every operation is reversible via `foldr undo`.
 - **Dedup is the only irreversible action** — always use `--preview` before `--dedup`.

+If you've found a security vulnerability, please don't open a public issue.

+Report it privately at:
+**security@qasimio.me**

 ---